hurley87/irl-protocol/lazerTutorial/profiles.md

 The default profile is used when no profile is specified.
 It includes:

-- Standard compiler settings
+- standard compiler settings
-- Basic optimization
+- basic optimization
-- Normal testing parameters
+- normal testing parameters

 ### Gas Optimization Profile